cliffhall/node-multi-server-chat/README.md

 ### Client connections
-When a client connects to an instance, it sends the user's name, and the server hangs onto the socket, associating it with that user.
-Remember that a user can connect multiple times, so a collection of sockets is kept for each user.
+When a client connects to an instance, it sends the user's name, and the server hangs onto the connection, associating it with that user.
+Remember that a user can connect multiple times, so a collection of connections is kept for each user.
 Also, when a user connects, the server instance updates all its peers with the connection status of that user and then updates all its connected clients with the new aggregate user list.

     User: Anna connected 1 time.
     Updating peers with connection count for user: Anna...